felixnyamweya/wpsso-schema-json-ld/readme.txt

 **Version 1.16.0-b.1 (2017/08/07)**

 * *New Features*
-	* Added a new [schema][/schema] shortcode to define additional Schema types and properties for sections / blocks in the content.
+	* Added a new &#91;schema&#93;&#91;/schema&#93; shortcode to define additional Schema types and properties for sections / blocks in the content.
+See [Schema Shortcode for Custom Markup](https://wpsso.com/docs/plugins/wpsso-schema-json-ld/notes/schema-shortcode/) for more information.
 * *Improvements*
 	* None
 * *Bugfixes*